 Take care of you: Supporting someone with depression is not an easy task – over time it can cause you to become frustrated or burnt out.
 Find a therapist if you need someone to talk to and join a support group.
 Make time for hobbies, exercise, friends, and family.

-Why Seek Inpatient Treatment at Valley Behavioral Health
+Why Seek Inpatient Treatment at Valley Behavioral Health in Fort Smith, Arkansas

 Living with untreated depression can make it seem like you are living in a black hole, as life slowly passes you by.
 On particularly bad days, you may not have the energy to get out of bed.
 The feelings of hopelessness and worthlessness are unrelenting, not allowing any type of relief.
 In addition to changes in your sleep and eating patterns, you may have lost your ability to engage in social activities, causing you to become socially isolated.
 The deep despair associated with depression can also make some people feel like suicide is the only option to escape the emotional pain.
 However, suicide is never the answer.
-With proper treatment and support you can overcome your depression.
+With proper rehab and support, you can overcome your depression.

 An inpatient program that has experience in treating people with depression has been shown to be extremely helpful for many.
 Through an inpatient program, you will be able to receive a multifaceted treatment approach that combines medications and other types of therapeutic interventions.
-An inpatient program allows you to get away from the stress and pressure of daily life so that you are able to focus upon what truly matters – your journey to recovery.
+An inpatient program allows you to get away from the stress and pressure of daily life so that you are able to focus on what truly matters – your journey to recovery.

 Program Philosophy and Benefits